-Director and Chair, Regenerative Medicine and Stem Cell Biology Keck School of Medicine, University of Southern California Page 11 of 12
+Chair, Department of Molecular Microbiology & Immunology Keck School of Medicine, University of Southern California Page 10 of 11

 Appendix II

 About Keck Medicine of USC

 KSOM is part of Keck Medicine of USC, the University of Southern California's medical enterprise and one of only two university-based medical systems in the Los Angeles area.
 Keck Medicine owns and operates the Keck Medical Center of USC, which includes two acute care hospitals: Keck Hospital of USC and USC Norris Comprehensive Cancer Hospital.
 Both hospitals are staffed by more than 500 physicians who are faculty at KSOM.
 This includes the ownership of the community hospital USC Verdugo Hills Hospital, USC Arcadia Hospital, and more than 40 outpatient locations.